 If a defendant has rejected all pre-trial negations, the case has not been dismissed, and the defendant has pleaded not guilty to an alleged criminal offense, the case will be set for trial.
 The defendant can choose to have a bench trial or a jury trial.

-A bench trial is a trial without jury where only the judge determines if the defendant is guilty or innocent.
+A bench trial is a trial without a jury where only the judge determines if the defendant is guilty or innocent.
 Additionally, in bench trials, the defendant waives any error in the case upon any subsequent appeals.
 A jury trial is comprised of a panel of 12 jury members for felony cases and six jury members for misdemeanor cases.
 The jury members are citizens in the county where the trial is held and are chosen through a process called voir dire.

 After the jurors are selected, the guilt/innocence phase of the trial will begin.
 This phase involves the presentation of all evidence and all witnesses are called to testify.
 The prosecutor has the burden of proving the defendant committed every element to the offense beyond a reasonable doubt.
 This is a very high burden of proof and often difficult to meet.